jorroll/solid-forms/README.md

   readonly errors: ValidationErrors | null;

   /**
-   * *More advanced-ish*
-   *
-   * Contains a map of ControlId values and ValidationErrors.
-   * The errorsStore allows partitioning errors so that
-   * they can be associated with different sources and so
-   * that one source does not overwrite another source.
-   *
-   * The `self.errors` property gets its errors from the errorsStore.
-   */
-  readonly errorsStore: ReadonlyMap<ControlId, ValidationErrors>;

-  /**
    * A validator function that is run on value changes and which
    * generates errors associated with the source "CONTROL_DEFAULT_SOURCE".
    */
   readonly validator: ValidatorFn | null;

-  /**
-   * A map of ControlIds and ValidatorFns.
-The `validator`
-   * property is composed of all the validator functions in the
-   * `validatorStore`.
-The validatorStore allows you to change
-   * individual validator functions on the control without
-   * affecting other validator functions on the control.
-   *
-   * When you use the `setValidators` method, you are updating
-   * the validatorStore.
-   */
-  readonly validatorStore: ReadonlyMap<ControlId, ValidatorFn>;

   /**
    * `true` if this control is pending, false otherwise.